 Mission Bay Beach

-This beach is the perfect combination between a city setting and beach scenery.
+This beach is the perfect combination between the city and the beach.
 If lying in the sun on the golden sand gets a bit old, pop over to one of the many cafes for an iced coffee or tropical smoothie to freshen up.
-For those wanting something a little stronger, popping over to the local pub for a beer is never a bad idea.
+For those wanting something a little stronger, nipping over the road for a beer is never a bad idea.
 Mission Bay Beach is always going off with groups of family and friends so it’s the perfect spot for those who want lively Jersey Shore vibes.

 Herne Bay Beach

 On a weekday morning, think of this beach as your very own private one because it is absolutely empty as all the locals are going about their daily routine.
-In the evenings though, Herne Bay Beach is pumping with all the locals unintentionally coming together as they’re all unwinding from a stressful day.
-This beach has strong community vibes and is perfect for those who want some crowds to keep them company.
+In the evenings though, Herne Bay Beach is pumping with all the locals unintentionally coming together as they’re all unwinding from a long day.
+This beach has strong community vibes and is perfect for those who want some company.

 Point Chevalier Beach